 Behavioral health professionals offer services focused on improving and treating mental health.
 These professionals have varying levels of education and have completed the required training for a license or credential within their field.

-- Addiction and Prevention Counselor – Works with people to prevent or overcome an addiction to drugs or alcohol in individual or group settings.
+- Addiction and Prevention Counselor – Works with people to address an addiction to drugs or alcohol in individual or group settings.
 They may also assist families of people with addictions to better understand addiction and how to help their loved one.

-- Counselor – Provides “talk therapy” as opposed to medication to help people with their concerns.
+- Counselor – Provides “talk therapy” as opposed to medication.
 In the behavioral health setting, counselors can be found providing therapy or case management services.

 - Psychiatrist – A physician with additional specialized training in psychiatry.
-They can prescribe medications and engage patients in therapy.
+They can prescribe medications.

-- Psychologist – Studies the mind and behavior.
-Can perform evaluations and help in the treatment of mental, emotional, and behavioral disorders.
+- Psychologist – Can perform evaluations and help in the treatment of mental, emotional, and behavioral disorders.

 - School Psychologist – Works in the school setting to help individual students resolve learning and behavioral challenges that are affecting academic performance and to help teachers improve the learning process.